BYU-CS-Course-Ops/mdx-canvas/Contributing.md

 **After reading this document, you should understand:**
 - How we parse local documents using Beautiful Soup
 - How we parse individual elements by extracting elements from Tags
-- How we parse templates using jinja
+- How we parse page templates using jinja
 - How we manually parse template arguments
 - How we convert text elements to objects in Python
-- How we unpack dictionaries into keyword arguments
-- How we provide keyword arguments to the Canvas API
+- How we provide dictionaries of attributes as arguments to the Canvas API

 ## Document Parsing

-A user should easily be able to create a simple quiz, like this example:
+A user should easily be able to create quizzes.
+To help the user, we offer a simple syntax, as shown in this example:

 ```xml
 <quiz>